Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- Carolina's 94 matches this season have finished above this game's total of 5.5 goals 45 times.
+- Florida's games this season have had more than 5.5 goals 69 of 95 times.

-- In the 25 times this season the Hurricanes have been a moneyline favorite, they have finished 15-10 in those games.
+- This season the Panthers have 10 wins in the 14 games in which they've been an underdog.

 - When it has played with moneyline odds of -155 or shorter, Carolina is 12-6 (winning 66.7% of the time).